 Since I am the guy who wrote the book on statistical simulation in SAS, I am pleased that my simulation articles are popular.
 Simulation helps analysts understand expected values, sampling variation, and standard errors for statistics.

-- Block bootstrap techniques for time series: Bootstrapping data from a time series is more complicated than bootstrapping data from regular least-squares regression model.
+- Block bootstrap techniques for time series: Bootstrapping data from a time series is more complicated than bootstrapping data from the regular least-squares regression model.
 Read about how to implement a simple block bootstrap technique in SAS.
 In practice, analysts often prefer a more complicated bootstrap called the moving block bootstrap, in which all blocks have the same length, or a variation called the stationary block bootstrap in which blocks have random lengths.

 - Monte-Carlo estimates of integrals: You can use SAS to compute Monte Carlo estimates of double integrals on a planar region.
 Double integrals are used to estimate probabilities for bivariate distributions.
 The article shows integrals over both rectangular and non-rectangular domains.